Beware of thinking that a noun can go before a “to” verb just because its related adjective can. A preposition might be needed instead of “to”.

 (l) The police have a problem (with) controlling drug use.

-Other nouns with alternative following prepositions are considered in the Guinlist post 134.
+For other nouns with alternative following prepositions, see 134.
 Words with a Variable Preposition.

 INTENTION, CONDITION and CAPABILITY resemble the nouns in the main list above in needing of, but are unusual in that even their adjectives (INTENT, CONDITIONAL and CAPABLE) are followed by prepositions + -ing (on/upon, on/upon and of respectively) rather than a to verb.